 - Type 1074 in the Event ID filter and press OK.

 - You will find the list of all Events w.r.t. server restart.
-Go through each Event and check its details to find out which process and user account triggered server restart.
+Go through each Event and check its details to find out which process and user account triggered the server restart.

 Below screenshot shows the process SystemSettingsAdminFlows.exe